 Applications will be accepted beginning on the date specificed in the on-line course schedule at about 8:00 am Mountain time.

-Courses will be cancelled or curtailed, at short notice, if Alberta cautions against gatherings and/or if servers/teachers are unavailable.
-If you live in a high risk zone for Covid-19, please consider applying at a later date.
+Courses will be cancelled or curtailed, at short notice if Alberta cautions against gatherings (currently 15% of our regular capacity) and/or if servers/teachers are unavailable.

-Before applying, please note the following changes in procedures that will be in place for these courses.
+Before applying, please note the following changes in procedures that will be in place at the centre:

 - The menu choices will be far fewer than previously and we cannot accommodate special diet needs.